malayjoshi13/TalkingHand/README.md

 # TalkingHand
 TalkingHand is a Computer Vision and Deep Learning-based **Sign Language to Text conversion system** which with the help of fine-tuned **convolutional neural network** of **VGG16**, classifies and converts the hand gestures made by the user into corresponding text-based labels.
-Custom dataset of about 4000 images each for 6 labels has been collected for fine-tuning the CNN model using a combination of ```background subtraction (createBackgroundSubtractorMOG2)``` and ```color threshold``` techniques so that data collected will have a lower bias due to the shape & colour of user's hand making the gesture and altering lightning conditions.
+Custom dataset of about 4000 images each for 6 labels (i.e. A, B, C, D, SPACE, DELETE) has been collected for fine-tuning the CNN model using a combination of ```background subtraction (createBackgroundSubtractorMOG2)``` and ```color threshold``` techniques so that data collected will have a lower bias due to the shape & colour of user's hand making the gesture and altering lighting conditions.

 <br>